cepdnaclk/e20-3yp-Smart-Environmental-Monitoring-System-for-Palm-Oil-Plantation/README.md

 ![3d design](https://github.com/user-attachments/assets/0947603e-4e4b-4007-a5a0-f4996fa2029f)

+## Performance

+1. Request Latency

+- Low sensor-to-cloud delay
+Sensor-to-cloud delay should be minimal so that real-time monitoring (Ex: soil moisture or GPS data) is meaningful.
+Use lightweight communication protocols like MQTT or optimized HTTP.

+- Fast mobile/web response
+API response times for mobile/web users should be under 1 second ideally.
+You can use FastAPI (already used), Cloud Run, and CDN for static content to reduce delays.

+- Efficient ML model inference
+ML model inference should run efficiently.
+If using heavy models like YOLO, consider optimizing or running inference asynchronously to keep the user experience smooth.

+2. Scalability

+- Dynamic load handling
+Your use of Cloud Run or similar services supports horizontal scaling, which means more instances can run automatically when sensor data or user traffic increases.

+- Cloud-native architecture
+Make sure services like the ML model, Firestore access, and GCS uploads are independent and stateless, so they scale without dependency issues.

+- Stateless components
+Implement pub/sub architecture for handling spikes in sensor data or user uploads asynchronously.

+3. Availability

+- Network Failure Handling

+- Redundant cloud deployment
+By deploying on Google Cloud (Cloud Run, Firestore, GCS), you're already benefiting from high availability across regions.

+- Fallback mechanisms
+Graceful fallback for example, if ML model prediction fails, show latest saved data with a "retry" option.
+Store data locally on device if upload fails, then sync later.

+4. Security

+- Secured API endpoints
+Use HTTPS and authentication tokens for all API communications (Ex: Firebase provides this natively).

+- Firebase Authentication
+Firestore rules and GCS IAM policies should restrict data access only to authenticated users or devices.
+Apply rate limiting and logging to prevent abuse or intrusion attempts.

+- Encrypted data storage & transfer

 ## Testing

+The main benefit of testing is the identification and subsequent removal of the errors.
+However, testing also helps developers and testers to compare actual and expected results in order to improve quality.
+If the software production happens without testing it, it could be useless or sometimes dangerous for customers.

 ### Software Frontend Testing

 Focuses on ensuring the user interface works seamlessly.
 This includes verifying correct data visualization, responsive design across devices, and smooth user interactions, ensuring real-time sensor data displays without glitches.